datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2020-02-18-tree-based-methods-01/5.png?raw=true">
 </figure>

-Here ˆ pmk represents the proportion of training observations in the $m^{th}$ region that are from the kth class.
+Here $\hat{p}_{mk}$ represents the proportion of training observations in the $m^{th}$ region that are from the kth class.
 However, it turns out that classification error is not sufficiently sensitive for tree-growing, and in practice two other measures are preferable.

 The Gini index is defined by